'you grew up and you sparkled, but why don't you care?'

 And then he took by her surprise.
 Her eyes widened when Jonathan suddenly held her closer, pressing her body into his.
 His head bent down and met her lips, tenderly kissing her.

-The maid of honour stood on her tiptoes and kissed him on the cheek.
-"Sure."
+The maid of honour could have sworn the best man's face went darker than her face when she stood on her tiptoes and planted a kiss on his cheek.

 As the music continued to play, they didn't leave the dance floor.
 They kept dancing.